aherne/benchmark/README.md

 # benchmark
 Benchmark Library comparing C++ Abstract Data Types and Data Structures API to STL

-To install and build this API into an executable able of performing benchmarks, you need to perform following console steps:
+To install and build this API into an executable able of performing benchmarks, you need to perform following commands:

 1. cd YOUR_PROJECTS_FOLDER
 2. git clone https://github.com/aherne/c-data-structures-api.git